e4nu/e4nuanalysiscode/README.md

 E4nu users might want to include analysis features specific to their analysis.
 This section depicts the best coding practices for this goal in the e4nuanalysis software.

-- The following classes ***musn't be modified***: BackgroundI, AnalysisI, CLAS6StandardAnalysis, MCCLAS5StandardAnalysis, CLAS6AnalysisI and MCCLAS6AnalysisI.
+- **Musn't modify**: The following classes ***musn't be modified***: BackgroundI, AnalysisI, CLAS6StandardAnalysis, MCCLAS5StandardAnalysis, CLAS6AnalysisI and MCCLAS6AnalysisI.
 These classes **are completely generic**.
 If the user doesn't want to use a specific cut or effect, this should simply be turned off using the configuration file.
-- If additional features have to be included, the user should use either the CLAS6StandardAnalysis and CLAS6StandardAnalysis classes as templates for their new class (with a specific name for their analysis).
+- **To modify**: If additional features have to be included, the user should use either the CLAS6StandardAnalysis and CLAS6StandardAnalysis classes as templates for their new class (with a specific name for their analysis).
 For instance, if the user wants to write new features specific to a Transparency measurement, for instance, these should be specified in two new classes, such as MCCLAS6TransparencyAnalysis and CLAS6TransparencyAnalysis.
 In addition, the new classes must be accordingly included in `E4NuAnalysis`, as `E4NuAnalysis` will inherit from those.
 A new analysis ID must be asigned to these classes to be able to configure it with the input configuration file.
-- ConfigureI should not be modified, unless the user wants to add new configurables.
+- **Can modify**: ConfigureI should not be modified, unless the user wants to add new configurables.

 ---------------